kachristensen/Current-Dnd-Campaigns/Session Notes/11 - Title - Date.md

 		- I asked Ria about her family, they are higher nobles, chose the winning side, known for winning prowess.
 - We had dinner round their campfire
 	- I convinced them to let us keep our weapons
-	- They asked if they could hire us to rescue their comrades at a Dominion encampment,
+	- They asked if they could hire us to rescue their comrades at a Dominion encampment, we conversed
+		- Rem said aligning ourselves with rebels will cause issues.
+Recommended we could ransom the prisoners.
+		- Ria said we could disguise ourselves as rebels.